AlexSmall96/Film-Friends/README.md

 #### Allow me to delete my account
 - Users can choose to delete the account.
 #### Allow me to save films, rate them, mark them as watched and remove them from my list
-- User can save a film to their watchlist, rate it, add notes, and mark it as watched.
+- User can save a film to their watchlist, rate it, and mark it as watched.
 - User can view all their films in a list.
 - User can decide which of their films in the list can be viewed by others.
 #### Allow me to add friends and view their film lists
 - Users can find each other on the app by username.
 - Users can add and accept friend requests.
-- Users can view friends' film lists, only seeing films the user has allowed others to see.
+- Users can view friends' public film lists.
-- Users are unable to see other users lists who have not accepted their friend requests.
 #### Allow me to make recommendations to my friends
 - Users can send a film recommendation to friends.
 - Users are unable to send recommendations to other users who have not accepted their friend requests.
-- Receiver of recommendation can like and comment.
 #### Allow me to view and customize my profile
 - Users can edit their name and profile image.
 - Users can change their email or password.